MEET THE TEAM

 HELEN BENNETT

-Co-founder and transitioning from Director to Director of Spiritual Care & Network Weaving
+Co-founder and Co-Director ~ Director of Spiritual Care & Network Weaving

 Helen Bennett likes to do things that help people remember how much it’s worth it to trust and depend on each other.
 She is passionate about building resilient community rooted in ritual and focused on social justice, which has been the foundation for her work as a community organizer, facilitator, network weaver, and spiritual director for over 10 years.
 Helen provides coaching, training, culture and infrastructure support for Kavod House in Boston and for IfNotNow at the local and national levels.
-Helen organizes a transformative workshop for Jewish young adults on the Intersections of Antisemitism and Racism which is building a community of young Jews with a vision and tools for reclaiming trust, connection, and resilience.
-Helen organizes trainings with the Ayni Institute/Momentum Community and has worked with JOIN for Justice, in addition to founding and facilitating four iterations of the Lefty Shabbaton.
-Helen speaks and consults nationally on decentralized organization, leadership development, and liberatory movement culture and is featured on the Healing Justice Podcast.
+Helen organized a transformative workshop for Jewish young adults on the Intersections of Antisemitism and Racism which built a base of young Jews with a vision and tools for reclaiming trust, connection, and resilience.
+Helen organized trainings with the Ayni Institute/Momentum Community and has worked with JOIN for Justice, in addition to founding and facilitating four iterations of the Lefty Shabbaton.
+Helen speaks and consults nationally on decentralized organization, leadership development, and liberatory movement culture and is featured on the Irresistible Podcast and How We Gather.
 Helen grew up in Seattle, WA where she studied Community, Environment, and Planning at the University of Washington with a focus on cooperatives.
 Her ancestors came from Romania, Russia, Lithuania, and Poland.
+Explore Spiritual Direction with Helen

 SHIRLY BAHAR